-Most Italians do not know that their simple 'pasta al burro', pasta served with butter and parmigiano cheese, has become a symbol of Italian cuisine in the U.S. under the name Fettuccine Alfredo.
+Many Italians do not know that their simple pasta al burro, pasta served with butter and parmigiano cheese, has become a symbol of Italian cuisine in the US under the name Fettuccine Alfredo.

 So who is Alfredo?

 Alfredo Di Lelio was a restaurateur who had a restaurant in Via della Scrofa in Rome throughout the early to mid-20th century.
-In 1908, after his wife Ines gave birth to their firstborn, Armando, she was very prostrate and Alfredo did everything possible to make her regain strength with healthy and nutrients foods.
-He added more cheese and butter to the original recipe for 'pasta al doppio burro', with the idea to prepare a simple dish that could help her to get back on her feet.
+In 1908, after his wife Ines gave birth to their firstborn, Armando, she was very prostrate and Alfredo did everything possible to make her regain strength with healthy and nutritious foods.
+He added more cheese and butter to the original recipe for pasta al doppio burro, with the idea to prepare a simple dish that could help her to get back on her feet.

-Usually, to prepare 'pasta al burro', butter is added to the serving bowl and emulsified with the pasta cooking water and cheese to form a smooth and rich coating for the pasta.
-In a 'doppio burro version', more butter is added on top of the pasta itself.
-Alfredo created what we can call a 'triple butter' sauce, adding even more butter to the original recipe.
-His wife loved it and suggested he should add it to his restaurant's menu.
+Usually, to prepare pasta al burro, butter is added to the serving bowl and emulsified with the pasta cooking water and cheese to form a smooth and rich coating for the pasta.
+In a doppio burro version, more butter is added on top of the pasta itself.
+Alfredo essentially created a triple butter sauce, adding even more butter to the original recipe.
+His wife loved it and suggested he add it to his restaurant's menu.

-While Fettuccine Alfredo has now become a must in Italian-style restaurants in the United States, in Italy, the dish is still known as "Fettuccine al burro" or "Fettuccine burro e parmigiano" instead.
-Moreover, the American version of Fettuccine Alfredo is usually richer and very different from the original recipe created by him.
+While fettuccine Alfredo has now become a must in Italian-style restaurants in the United States, in Italy, the dish is still known as fettuccine al burro or fettuccine burro e parmigiano instead.
+Moreover, the American version of fettuccine Alfredo is usually richer and creamier, and very different from the original recipe.